Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

             Entities URI of the source

         relations: Dict[OntologyPropertyReference, List[str]]
-            ObjectProperty property and targets mapping.
+            ObjectProperty property and target mapping.

         auth_key: Optional[str] = None
-            If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored, and the auth key will be used.

         timeout: int
             Request timeout in seconds (default: 60 seconds)